owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 gdprConsentIsVisible && next gdprConsentIsVisible
 ```

-A pair of subsequent states is called a *step*.
+A pair of consecutive states is called a *step*.
 When specifying state
 machines, we use the `next`{.specstrom} operator to describe state transitions.
 A
 state transition formula is a logical predicate on a step.